aboutcode-org/scancode-toolkit/etc/release/README.rst

 Scripts
 ~~~~~~~

-* **fetch_required_wheels.py and fetch_required_sources.py** will fetch packages
+* **fetch_requirements.py** will fetch package wheels, their ABOUT, LICENSE and
-  and their ABOUT and LICENSE files to populate a local a thirdparty directory
+  NOTICE files to populate a local a thirdparty directory strictly from our
-  strictly from our remote repo and using only packages listed in a
+  remote repo and using only pinned packages listed in one or more pip
-  requirements.txt file for sepcific python versions and operating systems
+  requirements file(s).
+Fetch only requirements for specific python versions and
+  operating systems.
+Optionally fetch the corresponding source distributions.

 * **publish_files.py** will upload/sync a thirdparty directory of files to our
   remote repo.
 Requires a GitHub personal access token.

-* **build_wheels.py** will build a package binary wheels for multiple OS and
+* **build_wheels.py** will build a package binary wheel for multiple OS and
-  python versions (if needed for wheels that contain native code)
+  python versions.
+Optionally wheels that contain native code are built
+  remotely.
+Dependent wheels are optionally included.
+Requires Azure credentials
+  and tokens if building wheels remotely on multiple operatin systems.

 * **fix_thirdparty.py** will fix a thirdparty directory with a best effort to
-  add missing wheels, sources archives, create and fix .ABOUT, .NOTICE and
+  add missing wheels, sources archives, create or fetch or fix .ABOUT, .NOTICE
-  .LICENSE files.
+  and .LICENSE files.
+Requires Azure credentials and tokens if requesting the
+  build of missing wheels remotely on multiple operatin systems.

+* **check_thirdparty.py** will check a thirdparty directory for errors.

-* **bootstrap.py** will bootstrap a thirdparty directory from a requirements file(s)
+* **bootstrap.py** will bootstrap a thirdparty directory from a requirements
-   to add or build missing wheels, sources archives, create .ABOUT, .NOTICE and
+  file(s) to add or build missing wheels, sources archives and create .ABOUT,
-  .LICENSE files.
+  .NOTICE and .LICENSE files.
+Requires Azure credentials and tokens if
+  requesting the build of missing wheels remotely on multiple operatin systems.

 Usage
 ~~~~~

-* TODO
+See each command line --help option for details.

 * (TODO) **add_package.py** will add or update a Python package including wheels, sources and ABOUT files and this for multiple Python version and OSes(for use